AlexanderDuncan1/BootcampChallenges/README.md

-# <WK1-CHALLENGE>
+# <WK2-CHALLENGE>

 # https://alexanderduncan1.github.io/BootcampChallenges/

 ## Descripion
-- The goal was to format and structure the existing code in a way as to make it easier to assess and comprehend.
-- Aditionally I have atempted to increase the accessability to the website for use with other devices by adding alt descriptions to the existing images.
+-The goal was to create a website to act as a biography and body of work for the author (me)
+- I wanted to have links at the top to navigate thoguh the webpage in the envt that it gets populated with enough information but at the moment isnt very nessasary.
+- all of the links are set upi but are as yet not functional

+## Notes
+- I would have perfered to make the site less... corprate looking and more colourful but unfrtunatly i am still figuring out css and html to an extent so i view this site as a work in progress and not the final desired product.